BNLIF/drop/docs/rq_variables.md

 A brief summary of Reduced Quality (RQ) variables in root file.
 The RQ files contain high level reconstructed event infomation from waveforms.
 A RQ root file is typically identified with `_rq` in its name.

 > This markdown document is manually created on Jun 2 2022.
 Feel free to update it.
+> Last Update: Sept 4 2022 by Xin

 ## Tree: `run_info`